 The Augusta Rule can also be particularly useful if you happen to own a business that is separate from your rental property.
 If so, the rule allows you to rent the home to the business for the purposes of a meeting or conference – as opposed to having the business rent out a restaurant or hotel conference room.

 According to the IRS topic number 415 (renting residential and vacation property), the business is usually able to pay you for the use of your property and make the associated deductions to reduce its tax liability.
-At the same time, the Augusta Rule means that you should be able to exclude that income from your personal income taxes at the end of the year - as long as total rental time remains under the 14-day threshold.
+At the same time, the Augusta Rule 280a means that you should be able to exclude that income from your personal income taxes at the end of the year.
+This is true as long as total rental time remains under the 14-day threshold.
 As always, you should consult with one of our experienced Atlanta real estate CPAs before making any financial decisions.

-Here at Fusion CPA, our team of Atlanta rental property tax planning experts has been helping property owners with their taxes for years.
+Here at Fusion CPA, our team of online rental property tax planning experts has been helping property owners with their taxes for years.
 We have the skill and experience necessary to help you make use of regulations such as the Augusta Rule to reduce your overall tax liability.
-So what are you waiting for?
 Contact us today to learn more about how Fusion CPA can help you.

 This blog article is not intended to be the rendering of legal, accounting, tax advice or other professional services.
 Articles are based on current or proposed tax rules at the time they are written and older posts are not updated for tax rule changes.
 We expressly disclaim all liability in regard to actions taken or not taken based on the contents of this blog as well as the use or interpretation of this information.
 Information provided on this website is not all-inclusive and such information should not be relied upon as being all-inclusive.